 Our reports allow us to make a strong case for particular public policy stances by presenting the views of victims and witnesses alongside evidence from elsewhere.

 We are a national voice for victims and witnesses, making sure that the experiences of victims and witnesses are heard at all levels of decision-making.
-As we are in touch with over 1.2 million people affected by crime every year, we're in a unique position as a charity to understand their needs and to speak out for them when necessary.
+As we are in touch with over one million people affected by crime every year, we're in a unique position as a charity to understand their needs and to speak out for them when necessary.

 Listening to victims and witnesses is an essential part of what we do.
 As well as seeking feedback every day from the people we help, we run focus groups around the country to gather views, opinions and information from victims and witnesses.